Watoga, West Virginia

 Watoga is an unincorporated community in Pocahontas County, West Virginia, United States.
 Watoga is located on the east bank of the Greenbrier River, 3.5 mi east-northeast of Hillsboro.

 Early history

 The town of Watoga was originally built by the Watoga Lumber Company in the early 1800s.
 The origin of the name of Watoga is unknown, however it is believed that the name is derived from a Native American language (possibly Cherokee).
 This company town was built as a way for the lumber company to keep their employees close and dependent on them to not only provide employment but also food, medicine, and clothing.
 The company town was never very large, however they had their own school, general store, and post office.
 Unfortunately, the timber industry in the area was unsustainable and by the early twentieth century the entirety of Pocahontas County had been timbered, and the lumber companies closed, leaving the town of Watoga abandoned.
-Watoga is a location in the video game Fallout 76.